Phone-GWP-group

 Recycled cardboard material is turned into large rolls of paper, which can be used to produce new corrugated.

-It is possible to use the sheets of paper produced as outer liners of the corrugated material or the fluting, depending on the grade produced.
+It is possible to use the sheets of paper produced as outer liners of the corrugated material or as fluting, depending on the grade.

 The material can then be turned into corrugated cardboard by the paper mill and sold directly to packaging manufacturers.
-Alternatively, selling in paper form to other companies who convert the papers into various materials is possible.
+Alternatively, selling in paper form to other companies that convert the paper into various materials is possible.

-You can see further information regarding the cardboard manufacturing process here.
+You can find further information on the cardboard manufacturing process here.

 Cardboard material